Article written by Elisa - Travel Writer & Local in France

 In Aix-en-Provence, you can ramble along Cours Mirabeau under the plane trees and take a seat at one of the many cafes that are steeped in 19th and 20th-century cultural history for some people watching.
 Stroll around Aix’s old quarter or visit some of its main sights: the roman remains, including a great spa, the Cathedral St-Sauveur full of medieval art, or the interesting Paul Cezanne walk by the Tourist Office.

 Gastronomy in Provence

 Provençal cuisine offers a striking contrast between the hearty mountain dishes (dauphinois, ravioles, gratins) and the light and perfumed dishes of the Mediterranean cuisine, many of them based on fish.

-On the sweet side, try the honey, calissons (candy made from almonds and melon), chocolate mendiants and quince paste.
+On the sweet side, try the honey, calissons (candies made from almonds and melon), chocolate mendiants, and quince paste.